ShadedTechnology/GrassPhysicsAssetDocumentation/docs/GrassManager.md

 # Grass Manager

-> *GrassManager* component lets you manage grass material and grass physics settings in your scene.
+> *GrassManager* component lets you manage grass material and grass physics settings in your scene. <br>
 Make sure to have only one *GrassManager* component in your scene.

 ![GrassManager component](_media/grassManagerPNG.PNG)